 - Swelling (inflammation) of the tonsils (tonsillitis).
 Early research shows that people who have had their tonsils removed recover faster if they eat soup containing dandelion compared to those who eat soup without dandelion.

 - Infections of the kidney, bladder, or urethra (urinary tract infections or UTIs).
 A specific combination of dandelion root and leaf extracts of another herb called uva ursi taken by mouth seems to help reduce the number of UTIs in women.
 In this combination, uva ursi is used because it seems to kill bacteria, and dandelion is used to increase urine flow.
 However, this combination should not be used long-term because it is not known if uva ursi is safe for extended use.

 - Heart failure.

 - Upset stomach.

 - Intestinal gas (flatulence).

 - Other conditions.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of dandelion during pregnancy and breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: There isn't enough reliable information to know if dandelion is safe to use when pregnant or breast-feeding.
 Stay on the safe side and avoid use.

-Ragweed allergy: Dandelion can cause allergic reactions when taken by mouth or applied to the skin of sensitive people.
-People who are allergic to ragweed and related plants (daisies, chrysanthemums, marigolds) are likely to be allergic to dandelion.
+Ragweed allergy: People who are allergic to ragweed and related plants (daisies, chrysanthemums, marigolds) might be more likely to be allergic to dandelion.
+But conflicting data exists.
 If you have allergies, be sure to check with your healthcare provider before taking dandelion.

 Be cautious with this combination